kiding/Images2Pen/readme.md

 1. Download the program from [Downloads][2].

-2. Launch Terminal.app on you mac.
+2. Launch Terminal.app on you Mac.

-3. Drag and drop Images2Pen onto Terminal window from Downlaods folder.
+3. Drag and drop Images2Pen onto Terminal window from Downloads folder.

 4. Drag and drop the folder where images are located at.